Anatoly1010/Atomize/atomize/documentation/power_supply_functions.md

 Example: power_supply_rear_mode('Front') sets the control of the voltage value by the front-panel setting.
 ```
-This functions is only supported by Stanford Research PS300 high voltage power supply series and allows to set or query the voltage setting mode.
+This function is only supported by Stanford Research PS300 high voltage power supply series and allows to set or query the voltage setting mode.
 The argument 'Front' means that the voltage value is controlled by the front-panel setting, while 'Rear' indicates that the output is controlled by the rear-panel VSET voltage control input.
 Note that changing the rear_mode value while the high voltage is ON causes the high voltage to be switched OFF.
 ### power_supply_command(command)
 ```python3